seddonym/seddonym.github.io/_posts/2018-05-04-django-signals.md

 pizza_done = django.dispatch.Signal(providing_args=["toppings", "size"])
 {% endhighlight %}

-Signal can *send messages*.
-This is achieved by calling the `send` method on the signal instance (passing in the arguments specified above along with a required `sender` argument):
+Signals can *send messages*.
+This is achieved by calling the `send()` method on the signal instance (passing in a `sender` argument, along with the arguments specified above):

 {% highlight python %}
 class Pizza: